-Try new cow’s milk-free products like ice-cold oat, almond, rice or coconut milk, coconut yogurt and whipped cream, Culina coconut yogurt, So Delicious frozen desserts, Tofutti brand Cuties “ice cream” sandwiches, Follow Your Heart® vegan cheese, Rice Dream and Coconut Dream milk, Daiya brand cheese-style shreds, Native Forest coconut cream, and Tofutti brand milk-free ice cream substitutes, sour cream, cream cheese, and ricotta cheese.
+Try cow’s milk-free products like ice-cold oat, almond, rice or coconut milk, coconut yogurt and whipped cream, Culina coconut yogurt, So Delicious frozen desserts, Tofutti brand Cuties “ice cream” sandwiches, Follow Your Heart® vegan cheese, Rice Dream and Coconut Dream milk, Daiya brand cheese-style shreds, Native Forest coconut cream, and Tofutti brand milk-free ice cream substitutes, sour cream, cream cheese, and ricotta cheese.
 This list is what clients say they like best, but there are tons of products out there.

 Concerned about calcium and vitamin D?
-Eat lots of dark green veggies and take supplements with calcium citrate, magnesium and vitamin D. On cereal, try ice-cold almond, oat, coconut or rice milk.
+Eat lots of dark green veggies and take supplements with calcium citrate, magnesium, and vitamin D. On cereal, try ice-cold almond, oat, coconut, or rice milk.
 If it’s GMO-free, soy milk is better than cow’s milk, but it contains hormones, is processed to taste better with added sugar and fat, can cause allergic reactions, and be difficult to digest.

 Fish and seafood from polluted water and toxic algae bloom (especially in California) can cause persistent skin problems, including rash-like acne.
 This doesn’t happen in better restaurants when they get their shellfish from other parts of the country.
 If your acne is treatment-resistant and rashy, eliminate local fish and shellfish from your diet for a while.

-Drink more water to maintain healthy skin, fight fatigue, plump up fine lines, reduce dark circles, brighten your skin tone, and keep your skin from getting dry and irritated from active products.
+Drink a lot more water to maintain healthy skin, fight fatigue, plump up fine lines, reduce dark circles, brighten your skin tone, and keep your skin from getting dry and irritated from active products.
 Drink at least half your body weight in ounces.

 Supplements Can Be Acne Triggers

-Supplements can be acne triggers, especially biotin, maca root, CLA (conjugated linoleic acid), sea plants (seaweed, spirulina, algae, Irish sea moss, chondrus crispus, kelp, chlorella, etc), iodine, testosterone boosters, creatine, whey, casein, and green detox drinks.
+Supplements can be acne triggers, especially biotin, MCT oil, maca root, CLA (conjugated linoleic acid), sea plants (seaweed, spirulina, algae, Irish sea moss, chondrus crispus, kelp, chlorella, etc), iodine, testosterone boosters, creatine, whey, casein, and green detox drinks.

 Try acne-safe nutrition.
-Iodine-free multi-vitamins, zinc monomethionine or picolinate (always with meals), coated fish oil, flaxseed oil, krill oil, MSM, probiotics, calcium citrate (with magnesium and vitamin D), vitamin C complex and B-complex.
+Iodine-free multi-vitamins, zinc monomethionine or picolinate (always with meals), coated fish oil, flaxseed oil, krill oil, MSM, probiotics, calcium citrate (with magnesium and vitamin D), vitamin C complex, and B-complex.
 Check with your doctor before taking supplements, especially if you have health problems, are pregnant or lactating, or are taking prescription meds.